Cinematic Arts (CINE)

 CINE 460 Development and Pre-Production 3 Credit Hour(s)

-The course focuses on producing techniques in the development and pre-production phase of a production.
+This practicum is designed with the student's focus of interest in mind and focuses on producing techniques in the development and pre-production phase of a production.
 Topics covered include acquiring a script, rewrites, forming a legal entity, and pre-production planning for locations, cast, and crew.

 Offered: Resident